pnp/powershell/documentation/Connect-PnPOnline.md

 ### -Connection
 Optional connection to be reused by the new connection.
 Retrieve the value for this parameter by either specifying -ReturnConnection on Connect-PnPOnline or by executing Get-PnPConnection.

+When passed in, the ClientId/AppId used for the passed in connection will be used for the new connection.
+It will override any -ClientId or -AppId parameter passed in.

 ```yaml
 Type: PnPConnection
 Parameter Sets: Credentials, SharePoint ACS (Legacy) App Only, App-Only with Azure Active Directory, App-Only with Azure Active Directory using a certificate from the Windows Certificate Management Store by thumbprint, SPO Management Shell Credentials, DeviceLogin, Interactive login for Multi Factor Authentication, Environment Variable